 Autumn (or fall) – during the months of September until November you can feel the biggest change in temperature.
 During early autumn it may still feel summery with the daytime temperatures still in the high 20’s but by November the lows are back in the single digits.
 On Honshu, the leaves colour up around the main cities in late November and may remain that way into the first week of December.

 Winter – in the months from December to February you won’t experience snow in all parts of Japan, in cities like Tokyo, Osaka and Kyoto it’s very rare to have snow settle on the ground for more than a few hours at a time.
 I have however experienced snowfall in each of these cities and you don’t have to take a train ride very far north to experience snow on the ground for extended periods.

 The weather varies so much around the country that it really is impossible to include temperature expectations but I find this site very useful to predict the weather when I am packing for my trip as it has a 2-week advance forecast.
 The link is currently set to Tokyo but just add the nearest city to your destination in the search bar to get details from around the country.

 1. Stay hydrated

-For best effect avoid sugary and caffeine loaded drinks, straight water is good but there are also some drinks designed especially to support your body in keeping it’s fluids and salts balanced.
+For the best effect avoid sugary and caffeine-loaded drinks, straight water is good but there are also some drinks designed especially to support your body in keeping its fluids and salts balanced.
 One of the most widely available is called Pokari Sweat, yes it’s an awful name, things do go amiss in the translations sometimes but if you’re having trouble with the name just pretend it’s Japanese for Gatorade.
 It’ll help replace fluids and balance ions.